 Scripture reveals: Woe to them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!
 Woe to them that are wise in their own eyes, and prudent in their own sight (Isaiah 5:20-21).
 Which justify the wicked for reward, and take away the righteousness of the righteous from him (Isaiah 5:23).

-Scripture reveals: The Lord is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance (2 Peter 3:9); but just prior to that verse came a warning: Whereby the world that then was (days of Noah), being overflowed with water, perished: but the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire, against (until) the day of judgment, and perdition (destruction) of ungodly men (2 Peter 3:6-7).
+Scripture reveals: The Lord is long-suffering to us-ward, not willing that any should perish, but that all should come to repentance (2 Peter 3:9); but just prior to that verse comes a warning: Whereby the world that then was (pre-Flood days of Noah), being overflowed with water, perished: but the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire, against (until) the day of judgment, and perdition (destruction) of ungodly men (2 Peter 3:6-7).
 What is the status of nations today; are they facing God's wrath or abiding in His mercy?

 Scripture reveals the words of the Lord spoken by the prophet Jeremiah: O Jerusalem, wash your heart from wickedness (embracing immorality), that you may be saved, how long shall your vain (wicked) thoughts lodge with you (Jeremiah 4:14)?